cloudevents/spec/cesql/spec.md

 The grammar of the language is defined using the EBNF Notation from [W3C XML specification][ebnf-xml-spec].

-Although in the EBNFs keywords are defined using uppercase characters, they are case-insensitive.
+Although in the EBNF keywords are defined using uppercase characters, they are case-insensitive.
 For example:

 ```
 int(hop) < int(ttl) and int(hop) < 1000